First Lady Chirlane McCray launched the most comprehensive citywide mental health plan anywhere in the United States, ThriveNYC.

 Weekend of Faith for Mental Health

 The City’s Weekend of Faith for Mental Health includes visits to congregations to help New Yorkers understand addiction as a disease that can be treated.
-This year’s Weekend of Faith included 2,000 houses of worship and reached half a million New Yorkers.
+In 2017, the Weekend of Faith included 2,000 houses of worship and reached half a million New Yorkers.